Stock Management

 |---|---|

-| In Stock | Stock is above the reorder point |
+| In Stock | On-hand stock is above the reorder point |

-| Low Stock | Stock is at or below the reorder point |
+| Low Stock | On-hand stock is at or below the reorder point |

-| Out of Stock | Stock is zero |
+| Out of Stock | No available stock |

 Low Stock Alerts